-The maximum amount of a competitive LIHTC reservation or allocation for small projects (up to 40 units) competing in the general pool will be limited to the lesser of no more than \$2530,000 per income restricted unit-or up to \$1 million.
-Larger projects will be limited to no more than \$1.5 million to any single project.
+The maximum amount of a competitive LIHTC reservation or allocation competing in the general pool will be limited to no more than \$30,000 per income restricted unit up to \$1.5 million to any single project.
 Reservations and/or allocations may be split over two (2) or more calendar years.

-Allocations of non-competitive LIHTC pursuant to §42(h)(4)(B) of the Internal Revenue Code (federally subsidized tax-exempt bond transactions) are not subject to the \$1.5 million cap noted above and are limited only by the amount permitted under the Internal Revenue Code and the amount required, in the sole determination of DHCD, for the long term feasibility of the project.
+Allocations of non-competitive LIHTC pursuant to \$42(h)(4)(B) of the Internal Revenue Code (federally subsidized tax-exempt bond transactions) are not subject to the \$1.5 million cap noted above and are limited only by the amount permitted under the Internal Revenue Code and the amount required, in the sole determination of DHCD, for the long term feasibility of the project.